Commencement Frequently Asked Questions

 WHERE IS PARKING FOR THE CEREMONY?

-Guests may park in any UAFS parking lot, with the exception of the lots directly adjacent to Stubblefield.
+Guests and graduates may park in any UAFS parking lot, with the exception of the lots directly adjacent to Stubblefield.
 These are either reserved or set aside for attendees with physical disabilities.

 WHAT HAPPENS ONCE I ARRIVE?